Kathy Maag Bentaieb

 PARKING: There is plenty of free street parking and valet parking is also available at the Palo Alto Art Center.

 FOOD: A variety of fresh food and drinks from local vendors will be available.

 INFO LINE: 650.329.2366.

-ACGA Palo Alto Clay & Glass Festival.
+ACGA Clay & Glass Festival in Palo Alto.
 10 a.m. to 5 p.m.
-July 8 and 9, Palo Alto Art Center, 1313 Newell Road, Palo Alto.
-Celebrating 25 years, this fabulous festival celebrates clay and glass art.
-More than 140 local artists will display the finest in handcrafted glass and ceramic art.
-Meet the artists while shopping, or take part in fun activities such as demonstrations in clay, glass, raku and ikebana techniques.
-Free admission; valet parking available.
+July 13 and 14, Palo Alto Art Center, 1313 Newell Road, Palo Alto.
+A free, fabulous weekend celebrating the work of more than 130 juried artists who will display the finest in handcrafted glass and ceramic art.
+Meet the artists while shopping or take part in fun activities such as demonstrations in pottery-making and ikebana techniques.
+Free admission; valet parking available at the Palo Alto Art Center.
 Hosted by the Association of Clay and Glass Artists of California (ACGA) and co-sponsored by the Palo Alto Art Center and KFOG.

 Artwork from past Festivals: